Sunday, December 22, 2024

 Vygovsky against

 The initiative of people's deputies to send Ministry of Internal Affairs officers to the front did not find support from the head of the National Police, Ivan Vygovsky.
 In an interview with Ukrainian News, he stated the following: “Some citizens, civil servants, officials say that the National Police has 250 thousand police officers, and propose sending 100 thousand to the front.
-It’s strange when this is stated not by “armchair experts”, but by people who work in the state system and do not know basic numbers, although you can contact us and we will provide the staffing level of the National Police.”
+It’s strange when this is stated not by “armchair experts”, but by people who work in the state system and do not know basic numbers, although you can contact us and we will provide staffing levels to the National Police.”

 Vygovsky also clarified that today there are 120 thousand police officers in the state.
 Their maximum staffing levels were approved by the Cabinet of Ministers.